k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: more blast vs spell
 - Fix: could not dip worn rings while 'wearing' the Hand of Vecna
 - Fix: remove unnecessary line in xkilled()
+- Fix: alignment adjustment when casting 'cure sickness' on diseased tame or peaceful monsters